gbprod/stay-in-place.nvim/README.md

 `stay-in-place.nvim` is a Neovim plugin that prevent the cursor from moving when using shift and filter actions.

+Slogan:

+> "Any of you fuckin' cursors move and I'll execute every one of you motherfuckers!
+Got that?" - Neovim Bunny

 ## ✨ Features

 When you use `shift` (`>` or `<` keys) or filter (`=` key), Neovim move your